Tourism in Morocco

 Tourism in Morocco is well developed, maintaining a strong tourist industry focused on the country's coast, culture, and history.
 The Moroccan government created a Ministry of Tourism in 1985.
-Tourism is considered one of the main foreign exchange sources in Morocco and since 2013 it had the highest number of arrivals out of the countries in Africa.
-In 2024, according to the Ministry of Tourism, a record annual total of 17.4 million tourists visited Morocco, up 20% compared to 2023.
+Tourism is one of the main foreign exchange sources in Morocco and since 2013 it has had the highest number of arrivals out of the countries in Africa.
+According to the Ministry of Tourism, a record 17.4 million tourists visited Morocco in 2024, up 20% compared to 2023.